nuex/zodiac/README.md

 ### Templates

 Templates come in two forms, page templates and layout templates.
-Metadata can be bound to templates by using the `{{key}}` notation in your markdown and layout files.
+Metadata can be bound to templates by using the `{{key}}` notation in your pages and layout files.

 Page templates can be either markdown files with an `.md` extension or plain HTML files with a `.html` extension.